 Research & Evaluation

-Families who participate in Generation Health Clinic complete surveys at various points of program delivery to help us assess program outcomes and inform program delivery.
+Generation Health Clinic is evaluated on an ongoing basis.
+Families who participate in Generation Health Clinic complete surveys at various points of care delivery to help us assess patient outcomes and inform our delivery model.
 This includes:

 Physical health